 Proofreading and editing other people’s work can often feel like a thankless task.
 It’s difficult, time consuming and few people appreciate being told their work is full of mistakes or that you’ve had to chop it in half.

-This workshop will help you make bad writing good, good writing great and spot embarrassing and potentially costly mistakes – without offending your clients and colleagues.
+This half-day workshop will help you make bad writing good, good writing great and spot embarrassing and potentially costly mistakes – without offending your clients and colleagues.

 Event Type: Classroom